ibrahimt2/hci-deliverables/content/blog/hello-world/index.md

 #### Documents/Material for each User Observation:
 TODO

-# The Problem 📛
+# Identifying the problem 📛
 The main problem of the world's most popular free LCA software is how unintuitive it is.
 There are many UI related issues and is prone to many pitfalls, even by experts, which result in the inaccuraccy of the LC Analysis.

 A typical LCA has these main steps:
 * Importing a Database
-* Creating and configuring Flows
+* Creating and configuring flows
-* Creating and configuring Processes
+* Creating and configuring processes
-* Creating and configuring Product Systems
+* Creating and configuring product Systems
-* Setting up a Project and Obtaining the final analysis report
+* Setting up a project and obtaining the final LCA report

 All of these stages has multiple UI issues, which were collected during our user observations.
-In the documents attached, you will see a collection of these interaction problems, and a summarised solution for each of them.
+We also brainstormed solutions to each of these issues.

+These issues can be seen [in the document linked here](./problems.pdf)

 ### TODO: Document listing all the issues
 #### Other documents/screenshots/files